Fred159/My-Udacity-Project1-Lane_Extraction/README.md

 The goals / steps of this project are the following:
 * Make a pipeline that finds lane lines on the road
 * Code was failed in challenge videos
-* referenced methodology of mvirgo
+* referenced methodology from mvirgo

 ### Reflection